logicalclocks/feature-store-api/docs/integrations/storage-connectors.md

 ## Next Steps

-For more information about how to connect, see the [Connection](../generated/project.md) guide.
-Or continue with the Data Source guide to import your own data to the Feature Store.
+For more information about how to use the Feature Store, see the [Quickstart Guide](../quickstart.md).